szamani20/LLM-Cookbook/README.md

 # LLM-Cookbook

-A collection of practical guides and runnable examples for training and fine-tuning large language models (LLMs).
+**A collection of ready-to-run notebooks and practical guides for training and fine-tuning large language models (LLMs) in 2025.**

-All examples are built for clarity, reproducibility, and quick iteration—even on limited hardware.
-Perfect for learners, researchers, and developers exploring LLM tuning techniques.

-> ⚠️ These notebooks are optimized for demonstration and may use small datasets and short training times.

 ---